 The two realities need to be handled appropriately, to find an optimal balance for maximising societal wellbeing.
 It has become evident that the fate of wetlands depends on human attitudes and activities, and that incorporating cultural values can be beneficial for conservation.
-This aspect is an appropriate tool for based tourism in Konkan.
+This aspect is an appropriate tool for promotion of wise experiential and community-based tourism in Konkan.

 The two realities need to be handled appropriately, to find an optimal balance for maximising societal wellbeing.
 It has become evident that the fate of wetlands depends on human attitudes and activities, and that incorporating cultural values can be beneficial for conservation.
-This aspect is an appropriate tool for promotion of wise experiential and communitypromotion of wise experiential and community-based tourism in Konkan.
+This aspect is an appropriate tool for promotion of wise experiential and community-based tourism in Konkan.